ckaestne/seai/lectures/learning goals.md

 * Unit testing vs integration testing vs system testing
 * Testing all parts of the ML-pipleline
-* Test automation with Continuous Integration tools
+* Test automation with *Continuous Integration* tools
 * Performance testing and performance regression testing
 * Introduction to DevOps and Continuous Deployment
-* Canary releases and rolling releases
+* *Canary releases* and rolling releases
-* Feature flags and corresponding infrastructure
+* *Feature flags* and corresponding infrastructure

 Learning goals:

+* Deploy a service for models using container infrastructure
 * Design and implement an infrastructure canary/rolling releases using feature flags
 * Implement and automate tests for all parts of the ML pipeline

-## Lecture: Sensitivity Analysis and Experimentation
+## Lecture: Experimentation

 Overview:

-* Introduction to the scientific method (experimental design, statistical tests)
+* Introduction to the scientific method (experimental design, statistical tests, causality)
 * Offline experimentation
-  * Introduction to sensitivity analysis
+  * Introduction to *sensitivity analysis*
-  * Hyper-parameter tuning
+  * Use cases regarding robustness, bias, performance tuning, ...
   * Sampling in high-dimensional spaces
 * Online experimentation
   * Testing in production, chaos engineering
-  * A/B testing
+  * *A/B testing*
   * Necessary statistics foundation
   * Concurrent A/B tests
 * Infrastructure for experimentation, planning and tracking experiments